Joint Embedding Variational Bayes: Introduction

 Joint embedding architectures have emerged as a powerful paradigm for self-supervised representation learning in computer vision.
 These architectures can be broadly categorized into contrastive and non-contrastive methods.
 Contrastive approaches, such as SimCLR~\citep{chen2020simclr} and MoCo~\citep{he2020momentum,chen2020mocov2}, learn representations by maximizing similarity between pairs of semantically related (positive) samples, and minimizing similarity between unrelated (negative) samples.
 Since these methods are unsupervised, they must approximate `negative' associations through heuristic choices of negatives (typically other instances in the minibatch, and in some cases external memory banks or queues) to ensure the presence of sufficiently diverse samples.
 This estimation procedure increases computational and memory demands, and can complicate training in domains where modelling patterns can be sensitive to erroneous negative associations.

 Non-contrastive methods, including BYOL~\citep{grill2020byol}, SimSiam~\citep{chen2021simsiam}, VICReg~\citep{bardes2022vicreg}, and Barlow Twins~\citep{zbontar2021barlow}, avoid the need for negative samples by learning from paired views of the same input.
-To prevent the model from collapsing to a trivial solution (\eg mapping all inputs to the same constant representation), these approaches incorporate architectural asymmetries and auxiliary heads (\eg prediction/projection heads), as well as redundancy-reduction objectives, largely as heuristic choices.
+To prevent the model from collapsing to a trivial solution (\eg mapping all inputs to the same constant representation), these approaches rely on architectural asymmetries, auxiliary heads (\eg prediction/projection heads), or redundancy-reduction objectives.
 By eliminating the dependence on negative samples, non-contrastive methods simplify training and can extend the applicability of self-supervised learning to settings where the notion of similarity and what constitutes a `negative' sample are inherently ambiguous.
 A prominent viewpoint within this landscape is the Joint Embedding Predictive Architecture (JEPA)~\citep{lecun2022path}, which formulates training in terms of minimizing a pointwise compatibility or energy between predicted and target embeddings in representation space, with recent instantiations including I-JEPA~\citep{assran2023ijepa} and LeJEPA~\citep{balestriero2025lejepa}.

 Despite their empirical success, both contrastive and non-contrastive objectives are commonly trained to produce deterministic point embeddings, as each input is mapped to a single point in latent space and learning proceeds by optimizing pointwise similarity or discrepancy objectives between paired embeddings.
-As a result, such representations do not naturally support distributional semantics under a normalized probabilistic formulation in representation space, and therefore do not readily yield density-based scoring or calibrated uncertainty signals.
-In applications such as medical diagnosis~\citep{begoli2019need, ghesu2019quantifying, gal2017deep}, anomaly detection~\citep{schlegl2019f, zimmerer2018context, wang2018anomalydetection, liang2018enhancing}, and reinforcement learning~\citep{depeweg2018decomposition, chua2018probabilistic, ha2018worldmodels}, the inability to represent uncertainties over latent factors can severely limit the reliability and interpretability of the resulting embeddings, or can limit the effectiveness of downstream tasks.
+As a result, such representations are not typically optimized as tractable probabilistic models in representation space, and therefore do not readily provide likelihood-based scoring or feature-wise uncertainty.
+In applications such as medical diagnosis~\citep{begoli2019need, ghesu2019quantifying, gal2017deep}, anomaly and out-of-distribution detection~\citep{schlegl2019f, zimmerer2018context, wang2018anomalydetection, liang2018enhancing}, and reinforcement learning~\citep{depeweg2018decomposition, chua2018probabilistic, ha2018worldmodels}, the inability to represent uncertainty over latent factors can limit the reliability, interpretability, and downstream utility of the learned representations.